Marta-24/UI-Menus/index.md

 It's a few selections, but a lot of variables in only 1 character.

 Without noticing, the players spend a lot of time in menus.
 Without realizing it, players’ first impressions about the game can depend a lot on how visually pleasant the menus are.

+#Main Menu
+Is the first thing a player sees when opening a game.
+Because of how often we see them, main menus have the tendency to get burned into our brains without us realizing it.
+The text and sound become too familiar.